TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/veryhigh.rst

    overriding the default function used to read a single line of input at the interpreter's prompt.
-The function is expected to output the string *prompt* if it's not *NULL*, and then read a line of input from the provided standard input file, returning the resulting string.
+The function is expected to output the string *prompt* if it's not *NULL*, and then read a line of input kutoka the provided standard input file, returning the resulting string.
 For example, The :mod:`readline` module sets this hook to provide line-editing and tab-completion features.